 Our annual Police Conference series began in 1981.
 Every summer, it convenes an influential, cross-sector gathering of speakers and delegates to stimulate fresh thinking on key issues regarding the relationship between the police and society.
 The current chair of our Police Conference Steering Committee is Chief Constable Olivia Pinkney QPM of Hampshire Constabulary.

-- How should we respond to moral shifts, which turn actions of the past, once considered legitimate or ordinary, into crimes or acts of discrimination and oppression?
+- How should we respond to moral shifts in society, which turn actions of the past that were once considered legitimate or ordinary into crimes, or acts of discrimination or oppression?

-- How do we deal with new social and ethical standards to judge the past?
+- How do we respond to new social and ethical standards for judging the past?

-- What are we trying to achieve with investigations – and how can other, non-police actors become involved in the process of creating accountability without focusing on blame?
+- What are we trying to achieve with investigations of past harm – and how can other, non-police actors be involved in the process of creating accountability, without focusing on blame?

 - Beyond police investigations, how can prominent public inquiries or independent panels contribute to addressing past wrongs?

-- What can public institutions learn from victim experience?
-And, what should be the role of victims and their testimony in attempts to investigate historical wrongs?
+- What can public institutions learn from victim experience, and what should the role of victims and their testimonies be in investigations into past injustices?